Alert Source Discuss

 Code pointer

 An alternative to adding chain ID could be to sign over the code the address points to.
 This seems to have the benefit of both minimizing the on-chain size of auth tuples while retaining specificity of the actual code running in the account.
-One unfortunate issue of this format though is that it imposes a database lookup to determine the signer of each auth tuple.
-This imposition itself seems to create enough complexity in transaction propagation that it is decided to avoid and simply sign over address directly.
+One unfortunate issue of this format, though, is that it imposes a database lookup to determine the signer of each auth tuple.
+This imposition itself seems to create enough complexity in transaction propagation that it is decided to avoid and simply sign over the address directly.

 In-protocol revocation